dylanfried/transcription-machine/context.md

   - ✅ Keyboard shortcut: Press "A" to add annotation at current time
   - ✅ Focus behavior: hover and click bring annotations to front
   - ✅ Continuous connecting lines from timeline to annotation bubbles
+  - ✅ Semi-transparent progress bar that shows waveform underneath
+  - ✅ Responsive waveform that adjusts to window resizing
   - (Future) Additional keyboard shortcuts for other actions
   - (Future) Annotation layers and advanced timeline features